 None.
-The book is entirely gentle and focuses on the simple joys of play.
+The book is entirely secular and focuses on the physical and emotional experience of weather.

 Your experience helps other parents find the right book.